 The Office of Disability Support Services (DSS) provides assistance to students, who qualify for reasonable accommodation under the Americans with Disabilities Act (ADA), and Sections 504 and 508 of the Rehabilitation Act.
 Reasonable accommodations may be granted, based upon verification with appropriate documentation, for chronic illnesses, neurological conditions, learning disabilities, psychiatric illnesses, mobility impairments, and other conditions or impairments that limit one or more of life's major activities.
-Please refer to the College's Documentation Guidelines for specific information on requesting reasonable accommodations.
+Please refer to the College's Documentation Guidelines below and the DSS' Policies and Procedures Manual for specific information on requesting reasonable accommodations.

 The mission of DSS is to provide access to College programs, services, activities, and facilities for students with disabilities; to provide student advocacy; to encourage the highest levels of academic and personal achievement; and to advocate for an accessible environment for students, faculty, staff, and visitors.

 Transitioning to College can feel overwhelming and even a bit confusing.
 Understanding the differences between high school and college are particularly important for individuals with disabilities.
 Students need to fully understand that processes and rights of students in post-secondary education vary greatly from those in K-12 education.

 Below are two documents that provide information to students and their families about the transition to higher education in general, and more specifically Ivy Tech.

 U.S. Department of Education Publication: Students with Disabilities Preparing for Postsecondary Education: Know Your Rights and Responsibilities

 Ivy Tech Community College: Information for High School Students Transitioning to Ivy Tech

 Documentation of a disability assists the Office of Disability Support Services, in collaboration with the student, to determine reasonable accommodations and/or services on a case-by-case basis.
 The cost of obtaining all documentation is the responsibility of the student.